 This course will introduce you to descriptive and inferential statistics, teach you how to calculate statistics and analyze data using a computer statistics package (SPSS), and improve your ability to understand and evaluate the statistical information reported in primary research articles.
-This class both is and is not really a math class.
-While you will be learning how to do statistical calculations by hand, this course is very different from courses taught in mathematics departments.
-The focus in this class is on conceptual understanding of statistics.
-In the past, most students have found that the actual "number crunching" in this class is relatively easy; it is the conceptual understanding of statistical methods that is more difficult.
-Once you understand the concepts, you will probably have little trouble doing calculations.
-Tests will be focused on conceptual understanding, while homeworks will apply concepts to actual problems.
+Although the material covered applies to many sciences, this class is most useful for psychology majors, as many examples and problems will come from psychological research.
+While you will be learning how to do statistical calculations, this course is very different from those taught in mathematics departments.
+The focus of this class is on conceptual understanding of statistics, rather than mathematical procedures and formulas.
+In the past, most students have found that the actual "number crunching" in this class is relatively easy, while the conceptual understanding of statistical methods is more difficult.
+Quizzes will focus on conceptual understanding, while homeworks will apply concepts to actual problems (more calculations by hand and in SPSS).
 Please keep this in mind as you approach this course.